ahmedelzubair/LendoRESTWithOAuth/README.md

 - find the API postman collection in the root folder of the project.
 Import it.
-- You can use the saved user in postman collection or open AppSecurityConfig.java to set your user in the inMemoryAuthentication method.
+- Login by user (admin) and password (admin) or you can use the saved user in the postman collection.
+- Or open AppSecurityConfig.java to set your user in the inMemoryAuthentication method.
-- Then you can get the access token and refresh token from the response headers of the login process.
+- Then you should get the access token and refresh token from the response headers of the login process.
-- After that you are good to go with testing all protected routes.
+- After that you are good to go with testing all protected routes by setting the access token on each request header.
+- Or put it in the postman environment variables to be used in all requests.

 By default, the authorization header is set to Bearer token in the header of the parent folder of the postman collection, so you need to change it with your own.